Crozier: Official use

-The crosier is the symbol of the governing office of a bishop or Apostle.
+The crozier is the symbol of the governing office of a bishop, abbot, or Apostle.

 Western Christianity

-In Western Christianity, the crosier (known as the pastoral staff, from the Latin pastor, shepherd) is shaped like a shepherd's crook.
-A bishop or church head bears this staff as "shepherd of the flock of God", particularly the community under his canonical jurisdiction, but any bishop, whether or not assigned to a functional diocese, may also use a crosier when conferring sacraments and presiding at liturgies.
-The Catholic Caeremoniale Episcoporum says that, as a sign of his pastoral function, a bishop uses a crosier within his territory, but any bishop celebrating the liturgy solemnly with the consent of the local bishop may also use it.
-It adds that, when several bishops join in a single celebration, only the one presiding uses a crosier.
+In Western Christianity, the crozier (known as the pastoral staff, from the Latin pastor, shepherd) is shaped like a shepherd's crook.
+A bishop or church head bears this staff as "shepherd of the flock of God", particularly the community under his canonical jurisdiction, but any bishop, whether or not assigned to a functional diocese, may also use a crozier when conferring sacraments and presiding at liturgies.
+The Catholic Caeremoniale Episcoporum says that, as a sign of his pastoral function, a bishop uses a crozier within his territory, but any bishop celebrating the liturgy solemnly with the consent of the local bishop may also use it.
+It adds that, when several bishops join in a single celebration, only the one presiding uses a crozier.

-A bishop usually holds his crosier with his left hand, leaving his right hand free to bestow blessings.
-The Caeremoniale Episcoporum states that the bishop holds the crosier with the open side of the crook forward, or towards the people.
-It also states that a bishop usually holds the crosier during a procession and when listening to the reading of the Gospel, giving a homily, accepting vows, solemn promises or a profession of faith, and when blessing people, unless he must lay his hands on them.
-When the bishop is not holding the crosier, it is put in the care of an altar server, known as the "crosier bearer", who may wear around his shoulders a shawl-like veil called a vimpa, so as to hold the crosier without touching it with his bare hands.
+A bishop usually holds his crozier with his left hand, leaving his right hand free to bestow blessings.
+The Caeremoniale Episcoporum states that the bishop holds the crozier with the open side of the crook forward, or towards the people.
+It also states that a bishop usually holds the crozier during a procession and when listening to the reading of the Gospel, giving a homily, accepting vows, solemn promises or a profession of faith, and when blessing people, unless he must lay his hands on them.
+When the bishop is not holding the crozier, it is put in the care of an altar server, known as the "crozier bearer", who may wear around their shoulders a shawl-like veil called a vimpa, so as to hold the crozier without touching it with their bare hands.
 Another altar server, likewise wearing a vimpa, holds the mitre when the bishop is not wearing it.
-In the Anglican tradition, the crosier may be carried by someone else walking before the bishop in a procession.
+In the Anglican tradition, the crozier may be carried by someone else walking before the bishop in a procession.